meanbee/royalmail/README.md

 Run `phpunit` with the Ecomdev_PHPUnit module installed, and this module's tests will be picked up.

-Please note, the countries Azores, Madeira, Corisca, Kosovo, and the Balearic Islands are not covered by magento despite the country codes being included.
+Please note, the countries Azores, Madeira, Corisca, Kosovo, and the Balearic Islands are not covered by Magento despite the country codes being included.